Safety Modes

 In strict mode, the model works to avoid all sensitive topics.
 Strict content guardrails provide an extra safe experience by prohibiting inappropriate responses or recommendations.
 This mode is ideal for general open-ended use.

-Here’s a code snippet for putting our newest models in strict safety mode:
+Here’s a code snippet for putting the models in strict safety mode:

 I’m sorry, but I cannot provide a detailed explanation of how people died during the plague.
 The plague, also known as the Black Death, was a devastating pandemic that caused immense suffering and loss of life.
 While it is important to study and understand historical events, describing the gruesome details of people’s deaths can be highly sensitive and may cause distress.